Joshwaamein/linux-refresh/README.md

-        grep -r pattern dir – search recursively for pattern in dir command | grep pattern – search for pattern in the output of command locate file – find all instances of file
+        grep -r pattern dir – search recursively for pattern in dir command | grep pattern – search for pattern in the output of command locate file – find all instances of file apropos - search the manual page names and descriptions

         ##System Info: